 To create a Self Playing Show select Publish from the File menu and then select Self Playing Show.

 The Self Playing Slide Show dialog will appear.
 This is a standard file box that will specify the name and location of the Self Playing Show .exe file.
-After a name and location have been entered the Self Play Option dialog appears.
+After a name and location have been entered the Self Play Options dialog appears.

-Selecting the Custom Icon box lets you add personalise the .exe with your own icon.
+Selecting the Custom Icon box lets you add personalize the .exe with your own icon.
 To select you icon (.ico) click on the folder icon and browse to your icon file and then select it.